plse/HelloWorld/README.md

 HelloWorld
 ==========

-Simple HelloWorld application used to test various plugins
+Simple HelloWorld web application used to test various plugins